-5. Behavior which shall result in a ten (10) day suspension, expulsion for no less than one (1) full year and a referral for criminal prosecution: • Possession, use or sale of a firearm or weapon.
+1) Possession, use or sale of a firearm or weapon.
 This includes a firearm or weapon found in a student's vehicle, either at school or at a school sponsored event.
 The student shall be considered to be in possession of the firearm or weapon if it is determined by the principal, based upon evidence, that the student knew of the presence of the firearm or weapon in the vehicle.
-The School Board specifically waives the exception in \$790.115(2)(a)(3) for purposes of student and campus parking privileges.
+The School Board specifically waives the exception in §790.115(2)(a)(3) for purposes of student and campus parking privileges.